yasserare/notes/README.md

     * use `hostname` to display the current hostname.
     * use `sudo hostname new-hostname`  to temporarily change the current sessions hostname.
     * to change the hostname forever, edit the files: `/etc/hostname` and `/etc/hosts`.
+    * sudo hostnamectl set-hostname <newhostname> - Changes the hostname. sudo nano /etc/hosts - And then change the old hostname for the new one
 # groups and users:
     * Create a new group: sudo groupadd nameofthegroup.
     * Add users to a group, sudo usermod -aG groupsname user.